 Airport Drone Detection - Shared Airspace

 Airport Drone Detection - Semi autonomous and turnkey security solutions, designed and customized to a specific need, scenario, issue or group of issues.
-Airport Drone Detection comes complete with UAV, smart sensors, payloads, hardware, mission planning, a tactical application, data fusion, a mission auditing tool, communications, maintenance, personnel, operators and pilots.
+Drone Detection comes complete with UAV, smart sensors, payloads, hardware, mission planning, a tactical application, data fusion, a mission auditing tool, communications, maintenance, personnel, operators and pilots.

 To reach the full productive potential of drones we must realize that they are devices that fly in airspace.
 An airspace in which there are also elements such as electricity cables, structures such as buildings or bridges, and others.
 And which must be shared with birds and, of course, airplanes and helicopters.